fzero/lhl-lectures/w5d2-react-intro/README.md

 * [10 React mini-patterns](https://hackernoon.com/10-react-mini-patterns-c1da92f068c5) is an excellent article for people just getting started with React.
 * [The official React documentation](https://facebook.github.io/react/docs/hello-world.html) is slightly confusing (especially when switching from functional to class-based style), but it's a handy reference nevertheless.
 You might be better off following...
 * ...[the official React turotial](https://facebook.github.io/react/tutorial/tutorial.html) instead.

+Also, we've worked a bit on transforming Chatty from [plain HTML](chatty-example/chatty-mockup.html) into a React app.
+[The work is by no means complete](chatty-example) (because **you** should do it!), but it should help you get going.